| MORDHEIM SCENARIOTHE FORBIDDEN SQUARE

 who are actually the rightfully owners of the magic stones the rumors have passed over the

+nearby towns like a lightning bold striking down from heaven.
 The scenario should be fought between two or more warbands.
 An equal number of warbands

 must fight on each side, or the weaker warband must be allocated some advantages to